Luuk3333/FIED-File-Image-Encoder-Decoder/README.md

 # FIED-File-Image-Encoder-Decoder
-Converts any file to/from a special grayscale image.
+Converts any file to/from a grayscale image.

 ### How it works
 This Python script converts any file to a 1-pixel high grayscale png image.
 The width of the image will be the size of the original file in bytes.
 The bytes (2^8 = 256) from the original file are converted to pixels with a color from 0 (black) to 255 (white).
 When decoding, the color of every pixel is converted back to a byte which is written to a file.